 - Mailbox and front door should look ESPECIALLY great.
 Paint them if they don't look perfect.
 There are lots of great, super easy to use paints on the market now for doors (that would perfectly for both door and mailbox).
 We are especially in love with the Modern Master Front Door paint.
 One quart will usually work for a good coat of paint on a front door and mailbox.
 SO many colors to choose from, and they have an amazing app that helps you choose just the right color.

-- Take out your personality (paint striped purple walls a light neutral color like beige or white)
+- Paint bold colored walls with a light neutral color like beige or white [more home staging tips]

 - Clear off flat surfaces: remove all "stuff" from kitchen countertops, islands, bathroom countertops, night stands